 Personal loan debt.
 How to deal with it.

-When you take out a personal loan you borrow a fixed amount from a bank or creditor and repay in fixed amounts over an agreed number of months or years.
+When you take out a personal loan, you borrow a fixed amount from a bank or creditor.
+You repay in fixed amounts over an agreed number of months or years.

-You know how much you need to pay back each month, and how long you need to make the payments for.
+• How much you need to pay back each month, and

 Dealing with personal loan debt

 signpost iconAre you looking for information about guarantor loans?
-This is when someone else, such as a family member or friend, agrees to repay the loan if you can’t afford the repayments.
+This is when someone else, such as a family member or friend, agrees to repay the loan if you cannot afford it.

-Once the account has defaulted your creditors can take action to get you to pay them back.
-This includes:
+3. Once the account has defaulted, the people you owe can take action to get you to pay them back.

-It's important to take steps to deal with the arrears to prevent your situation getting worse.
-You may feel under pressure to make payments you can’t afford, or be worried about the action creditors can take, but we can help you deal with your situation.
+You should take steps to deal with the arrears to stop your situation getting worse.
+You may feel under pressure to make payments you cannot afford, or be worried about the action creditors can take.
+We can help you deal with it.

 Money worries?